aliceh75/dufl/README.md

-**dufl** is dotfile manager with a simplified git-like workflow.
+**dufl** is a dotfile manager with a simplified git-like workflow.
+It allows you to keep together in a single git repository files that are otherwise spread out across your filesystem.
+This is typically usefull for tracking configuration files (often known as dotfiles).

 **Still under development.
 Not all features described here are implemented!
 Wait for 0.1 release plz :)**

 Features:
 - Leaves your dotfiles intact (no moving & symlinking);
 - Simplified git-like workflow;
+- Tolerant to users manipulating the git repository directly;
-- Detects when evalated privileges are needed, and invokes `sudo` as needed.
+- Detects when elevated privileges are needed, and invokes `sudo` as needed.
 No confusion about who the current user is;
 - Security checks (attempts to detect private ssh keys, etc. and prevents uploading them);
 - Home folder aware - so files added from a user's home folder are always checked back out to the home folder, even if the user names are different at the time of adding and checking out.